-- Today's presentation will answer the following questions (and more!) - What is a bond? - Who is involved in a bond issuance? - What types of bonds are there? - What legal considerations might I need to account for? - What is a credit rating and what does that process look like? - I have existing bonds, should I refinance? - After I've issued bonds, are there any ongoing compliance or disclosure requirements?
+- Today's presentation will answer the following questions (and more!) - What is a bond? - Who is involved in a bond issuance? - What types of bonds are there? - What other loans and grants might be available? - What legal considerations might I need to account for? - What is a credit rating and what does that process look like? - I have existing bonds, should I refinance? - After I've issued bonds, are there any ongoing compliance or disclosure requirements?